Tip-top tri tip. Mouthwatering ribs. Succulent sandwiches.

 Mo’s Smokehouse BBQ

-Hickory-smoked pork ribs are the big draw at this Central Coast mainstay, which has a second location in Chico.
-(Mo’s is set to reopen its third, renovated restaurant at 1005 Monterey St. in San Luis Obispo in July.)
+Hickory-smoked pork ribs are the big draw at this Central Coast mainstay, which has a third location in Chico.
 Served with corn muffins, beans and coleslaw or potato salad, the ribs come drenched in one of three signature barbecue sauces: Mo’s Memphis, molasses-based Sweet Carolina or tangy, slightly spicy Philthy Phil’s.

 And the menu doesn’t stop there.
 In addition to sides such as garlic fries, beer-battered onion rings and fried green tomatoes, options include barbecued chicken, chipotle-lime chicken tacos and several sandwiches, from shredded pork with barbecue sauce and coleslaw to Louisiana hot links with grilled onions and peppers.

-Can’t reach the beach?
-Mo’s fires up its grill every Thursday at the Downtown SLO Farmers Market in San Luis Obispo.
+Mo’s also fires up its grill every Thursday at the Downtown SLO Farmers Market in San Luis Obispo.

 Old San Luis BBQ Co.